i-pan/i-pan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: PGY-5 Radiology Resident at <a href='https://www.brighamandwomens.org/radiology/education-and-training'>Brigham and Women's Hospital</a>.
+  <br><a href='https://kaggle.com/vaillant/'>Kaggle</a> Competitions Grandmaster.</br>
+  <br>BS, MA, MD from <a href='https://www.brown.edu/'>Brown University.</a></br>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: peep_prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi, I'm Ian.
+I'm currently a radiology resident in the Brigham and Women's Hospital/Harvard Medical School Diagnostic Radiology Residency Program, where I also served as Chief Resident from 2023-2024.
+I will be staying at Brigham as a neuroradiology fellow for 2025-2026.

+I'm in interested in applications of artificial intelligence to healthcare, specifically radiology and medical imaging.
+I have published several manuscripts and continue to work on various projects in this area.
+I'm also an avid Kaggler and the first physician to earn the title of Kaggle Competitions Grandmaster, focusing mainly on competitions related to medical imaging.
+At my peak, I was top 10 in the world (#9).

+In my free time, I like to eat, run, and watch K-dramas.